Thermodynamics: Potentials

 Thermodynamic potentials are different quantitative measures of the stored energy in a system.
 Potentials are used to measure the energy changes in systems as they evolve from an initial state to a final state.
 The potential used depends on the constraints of the system, such as constant temperature or pressure.
 For example, the Helmholtz and Gibbs energies are the energies available in a system to do useful work when the temperature and volume or the pressure and temperature are fixed, respectively.
+Thermodynamic potentials cannot be measured in laboratories, but can be computed using molecular thermodynamics.

 The five most well known potentials are:

 where $T$ is the temperature, $S$ the entropy, $p$ the pressure, $V$ the volume, $\mu$ the chemical potential, $N$ the number of particles in the system, and $i$ is the count of particles types in the system.

 Thermodynamic potentials can be derived from the energy balance equation applied to a thermodynamic system.
 Other thermodynamic potentials can also be obtained through Legendre transformation.